The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 - Choosing one offer instead of five

-- Making mobile not look broken
+- Making mobile layouts not look broken

 - Figuring out navigation, forms, and where people should click

-- Deciding what to remove
+- Deciding what to cut

 That control comes with a cost: you can keep adjusting forever.
+There's always something to tweak.

 Pick Wix if: